 You’ll need a pot with lid, bowl for ice bath and colander.

-- 1/2 pound of haricots verts, ends snipped off
+- 1/2 pound of haricots verts or regular green beans, ends snipped off

 - 2 tablespoons butter